globalgov/manystates/README.md

 issues](https://img.shields.io/github/issues-raw/globalgov/qStates)
 <!-- badges: end -->

-`{qStates}` is a a data package for the `{qData}` ecosystem of packages.
-It is a data package about state actors across the globe.
-It encompasses several datasets with states’ names and dates of beginning and ending (for some states), alongside other information.
-The package is geared towards global governance research, but can be used broadly for anyone interested in state actors across time.
+`{qStates}` is a data package within the [`{qData}` ecosystem](https://github.com/globalgov) of qPackages.
+It contains an ensemble of datasets currently available on states in the world, including information on states’ beginning and, where applicable, end dates, regime characteristics, and state leaders.
+An important aim of `{qStates}` is to record and include states as far back in history as possible.
+The package is geared towards global governance research, but can also be used by anyone interested in state actors across time.

-Please also check out [`{qData}`](https://github.com/globalgov) for more about the other packages in the `{qData}` environment.
+Please also check out [`{qData}`](https://github.com/globalgov/qData) for more information about the other packages and tools to handle data from the `{qData}` ecosystem.

 ## How to install